Ephesos

-Ephesus was city of the Roman province of Asia, 5 km from the western coast of Turkey.
+Ephesus was city of the Roman province of Asia, a litlte inland from the western coast of Turkey.
 With an artificial harbor accessible to the largest ships, it became a leading port that attracted commercial development.
-It was a Roman "free trading zone" as early as 133 BC
+It was a Roman "free trading zone" as early as 133 BC.

 Due to its strategic location, it became an important political and religious site, including for the Jewish people.
 And in year 391 Christianity became the official religion.
 The city became the most important trading center in the Mediterranean region.